 Dr. John Hattie is a renowned researcher in education.
 His research interests include performance indicators, models of measurement, and evaluation of teaching and learning.
-He coined the term “visible learning,” which means an enhanced role for teachers as they become evaluators of their own teaching.
-He believes visible learning and teaching occurs when teachers see learning through the eyes of students and help them become their own teachers.
+He coined the term visible learning, which means an enhanced role for teachers as they become evaluators of their own teaching.
+He believes visible learning and teaching occur when teachers see learning through the eyes of students and help them become their own teachers.

-We are proud to say that ORIGO products and services are confidently based on Dr. Hattie’s visible learning research findings.
+We are proud that ORIGO products and services are based on Dr. Hattie’s visible learning research findings.
 Dr. Hattie’s research encompassed some 70,000 studies conducted on 300 million students around the globe to identify patterns that inform practice.

 “We wanted our students, all students — special ed students, general education students, everybody — to learn math at high levels with conceptual understanding.
 And we wanted to increase student engagement and discourse,” said Kirsten Danisavich, Coordinator of Instruction for Mathematics.
 “When we completed analyzing and thinking about what our new learning solution should be, we realized that Stepping Stones from ORIGO Education was in full alignment with where we wanted to go.